firecomm/firecomm/README.md

 ```

 ## 1. Define a .proto file
 The .proto file is the schema for your Servers and client Stubs.
 It defines the package you will build which will give your Server and Client superpowers -- Remote Procedure Call (RPC) methods.
-RPC methods define what the client Stubs send and what the server Handlers respond with.
-This example will use "proto3" syntax -- you can read more about protobufs at Google's developer docs [here](https://developers.google.com/protocol-buffers/docs/proto3).
+RPC methods define what Message Object the client Stubs send and what the server Handlers respond with.
 ```protobuf
 // proto/exampleAPI.proto
 syntax = "proto3";